jgromero/rl_seminar_2023/README.md

 University of Granada

 Prof. Juan Gómez Romero
+Full Professor
-Full Professor.
-Dept. Computer Science and Artificial Intelligence, University of Granada
+Dept. Computer Science and Artificial Intelligence University of Granada

 ## Contents

-### Fundamentals of Reinforcement Learning
+1. Fundamentals of Reinforcement Learning

-1. Machine (Reinforcement) Learning
+  - Machine (Reinforcement) Learning
-2. Elements of Reinforcement Learning
+  - Elements of Reinforcement Learning
-3. The environment model
+  - The environment model
-4. A toy example of environment MDP
+  - A toy example of environment MDP
-5. Shall we play a game?
+  - Shall we play a game?

 ### Classic methods for Reinforcement Learning